Table of Contents

 Using your stand mixer again, mix the cream cheese, sugar, butter, and vanilla extract together until incorporated together.
 Increase the speed to high and mix until the consistency is light and fluffy.
 This takes approximately 5 minutes.
 It is important during this step that you stop the mixer periodically and scrape the sides of the bowl with a rubber spatula to keep everything mixing smoothly.

 Once the carrot cake is frosted, chill in the refrigerator until it is time to be served, then enjoy!
 Both the carrot cake and cream cheese frosting will keep in the refrigerator for up to three days.
 Although I’ll be impressed if it lasts that long.
 It goes much quicker than that when I serve this to my husband or friends.

-Carrot cake is easily a favorite recipe to make in my house.
+Carrot cake is easily a favorite recipe to make in my house, especially with my husband.
 I hear so many friends say they haven’t had a good carrot cake in so long.
 Which always makes me excited to share this recipe with them!
-It is the best scratch-made carrot cake recipe.
+It is the best scratch-made recipe, in my opinion.
 It is so moist and delicious, plus it’s easy to make.
 Anyone can make this recipe, no matter the level of baking experience!

 This cream cheese frosting recipe is my absolute favorite because it is not too sweet.
 There is nothing worse to me than an overly sweet frosting.
 Using just 4 cups of sugar allows the tangy cream cheese to still shine through.

 I love this cream cheese frosting recipe on red velvet cake as well.
 It is my go-to for both of these recipes, or any time cream cheese frosting is needed.